Search Engine Optimization (SEO)

 • Your audience and engagement

-• Whether you're promoting through social media, email, or other channels
+• Whether you are promoting through social media, email or other channels

 If your blog is new and has fewer than 50 posts, expecting to hit 10,000 page views per month early on is often unrealistic.